ITU-BDSA2025-GROUP-17/Chirp/docs/report_compile.md

 ### Deployment

 In the final stage, the deployment workflow publishes the application to Azure App Service.
 It authenticates securely with Azure, uploads the built artifact and deploys it to the production environment.
 This keeps the live application automatically synchronized with the main branch.
 Deployment is handled automatically by the workflow main_bdsagroup17chirpremotedb.yml.
+Deploys to \url{https://bdsagroup17chirpremotedb-dhg0b9fpaya0afa0.swedencentral-01.azurewebsites.net/}

 \begin{figure}[H]
 \centering